Our team of experienced doctors sees a fair amount of Sciatic pain at our Atlanta Chiropractic clinic.

 This particular treatment method is focused on the philosophy of maintaining or achieving well-being through the direct flow of energy that originates from specific pathways throughout your body.

-While your mind may conjure up images of someone laying on a table with needles sticking out of their body, Acupuncture is usually seamless and is always pain-free.
+While your mind may conjure up images of someone laying on a table with needles sticking out of their body, Acupuncture is usually seamless and is always pain-.

 In fact, the U.S. FDA has approved the use of Acupuncture as a viable means of relieving back pain connected to Sciatica.